MatthewClark2/SeminarProject/src/main/resources/prj.clark.alchemy/LanguageSpec.md

     + 2

 #### Binary Numeric Operators
-All of these operators require that both operands resolve to a numeric type.
-If either operand is non-numeric, then an exception is thrown.
+All of these operators require that both operands are `Numeric`.
+If either operand does not match the appropriate type, a `TypeMismatchException` will be thrown.

-* `+` - Add two values together
+* Add `+` - Add two values together, returning a new `Numeric` value.
-* `-` - Subtract the second value from the first
+* Sub `-` - Subtract the second operand from the first, returning a new `Numeric`.
-* `*` - Multiply two values together
+* Mul `*` - Multiply two values together, returning a `Numeric`.
-* `/` - Divide the first value by the second
+* Div `/` - Divide the first value by the second, returning a `Numeric`.
-* `^` - Raise the first argument to the power of the second
+* Exp `^` - Raise the first argument to the power of the second, returning a `Numeric`.
-* `%` - Perform modular division between the two operands.
+* Mod `%` - Perform modular division between the two operands, returning a `Numeric`.

 #### Binary Relational Operators
 Note that none of the relational operators perform any sort of type coercion.

-* `==` - equals
+* Eq `==` - determine if two values are equal to one another, returning a `Boolean`.
-* `<` - less than
+* Lt `<` - determine if the second value is less than the first, returning a `Boolean`.
-* `<=` - less than or equal to
+* Lte `<=` - determine if the second value is less than or equal to the first, returning a `Boolean`.
-* `>` - greater than
+* Gt `>` - determine if the second value is greater than the first, returning a `Boolean`.
-* `>=` - greater than or equal to
+* Gte `>=` - to determine if the second value is greater than or equal to the first, returning a `Boolean`.
-* `!=` - does not equal
+* Neq `!=` - Determine if two operands are not equal, returning a `Boolean`.

+Note that the `<`, `<=`, `>`, and `>=` require two `Numeric` operands, and will throw a `TypeMismatchException` if a non-numeric operand is provided.

 #### Special Binary Operators
 * Feed-first `>>` - Takes the result of the first operand, and passes it as the first argument to the second operand.
-If the second operand is not a function, this operation throws an exception.
+If the second operand is not a function, this operation throws a `TypeMismatchException`.
 * Feed-last `<<` - Takes the result of the first operand, and passes it as the final argument to the second operand.
-If the second operand is not a function, this operation throws an exception.
+If the second operand is not a function, this operation throws a `TypeMismatchException`.
 * Access `.` - Attempts to obtain an attribute from a module.
-If the first operand is not a module or if the second operand isn't an identifier, this operation throws an exception.
+If the first operand is not a module or if the second operand isn't an identifier, this structure will result in a syntax error.
-* Add to stream `:` - Takes a sequence and some element.
+* Cat `:` - Takes a sequence and some element.
 A new sequence containing the given element at the start or end of the stream will be returned.
    * `element : sequence` - element is prepended
    * `sequence : element` - element is appended

 #### Unary Operators
-* Logical Negation `!` - Coerces a value into a boolean, then negates it.
+* Not `!` - Coerces a value into a boolean, then negates it.

 Due to infix notation and the presence of the subtraction operator, numeric negation is done through a function rather than through a dedicated unary operator.

+#### Other Operators
+* Apply `()` - attempts to apply the function preceding the parentheses with the values inside the parentheses.
+If the preceding value is not a function, then a `TypeMismatchException` will be thrown.
+* Index `[]` - takes between two and four arguments.
+The preceding value must be `Indexed`, and all values inside the brackets must be `Numeric`.
+If either of these conditions is not met, then a `TypeMismatchException` will be thrown.
+For more information about how the actual indexing works, see [below](#Lists).

 ### Binding
 Binding a value to an identifier is remarkably straightforward: just use a single equals sign.
 Due to the dynamic duck-typing system, variables declaration and definition is done in a single step.